Charl-AI/MNIST-in-every-framework/README.md

 *I hire not the researcher who has trained 10000 models once, I hire the researcher who has trained 1 model 10000 times* - Bruce Lee, probably

-We implement and train a GPU-accelerated ResNet18 MNIST classifier in every (deep learning adjacent) framework and language.
-The goal is to practice coding in different languages and frameworks.
+We implement and train a MNIST MLP classifier in increasingly unorthodox frameworks and languages.
+The goal is to practice coding in different styles.
+Are you a deep learning researcher who wants to learn a new language, but hates web development??
+You've come to the right place!

 |                   | Implemented? | Run command: |
 |-------------------|-----------------------------|--------------------------|